Who we are and how we can serve you.

 Topics: Multi cultural Leadership, Strategic Planning, Change Management, Business Planning, Non-profit Finance, Community Development, Project Management, Construction.

-Kimberly serves as Associate Professor of Biblical Studies and Christian Ministries at Anderson University and is a co host for Viewpoint, a syndicated radio program for Christians Broadcasting Hope.
+Kimberly serves on the Advisory Board for REMERGE.
+She is an Associate Professor of Biblical Studies and Christian Ministries at Anderson University and is a co host for Viewpoint, a syndicated radio program for Christians Broadcasting Hope.
 Additionally, Kimberly is founder and CEO of Stripped Love, a not for profit ministry empowering women in sex trade to walk out of fear and into love (strippedlove.org) .
 Kimberly is an ordained minister of the Church of God (Anderson) and has completed post graduate education at the University of Notre Dame and the Anderson School of Theology.
 Kimberly and her husband Kevin reside in Anderson, Indiana with their son Max.

 Topics: Sex Trafficking, Women in Ministry, Women of the Bible

-William is the Art Director for REMERGE.
+William is the Program Lead for ColorATL and ‘Chief Curator of the Sweet Auburn Community Museum.
 He is also a freelance artist, sculptor, creative entrepreneur.
 William initially found his voice through art during his time at Valdosta State University.
 In 2013, William moved to Atlanta and began his art career, from glassblowing, to teaching art to homeless youth, to public art installations on the BeltLine.
 He now is a force of creative connection in Atlanta – utilizing the power of art to pursue social and racial reconciliation, build community, and comfort those in hardship.
-William currently has work exhibiting on the Atlanta BeltLine, throughout the neighborhood of Reynoldstown, and in Watkinsville, Ga.
-He also facilitates art programs at Winship Cancer Institute and The Gateway Center.
-He serves on the board at Renew the Arts, Twin Radius, and Arts in Health at Winship, and is the founder of CarCanvas and ColorATL – The Atlanta-based Coloring Book.
+He serves on the board at Renew the Arts, Twin Radius, and Arts in Health at Winship, and is the founder of CarCanvas and ColorATL.

 Topics: Community Art, Creative Workshops

-Cherie serves on the Board of Directors for REMERGE.
-She is the executive director of Good Places and is a business and development consultant in Atlanta, GA.
+Cherie is a former member of the Board of Directors for REMERGE and currently serves on our Advisory Board.
+She is the co-founder and principal of Good Places and is a business and development consultant in Atlanta, GA.
 Cherie holds a BComm in Accounting and Finance from the University of Melbourne and an M.A. from Trinity Evangelical Divinity School in Illinois.

 Topics: Community Development, Ethical Impact Investing, Strategic and Business Planning